Can you still get a good price for AgEagle Aerial Systems Inc. (UAVS) Shares at this point?

-In Wednesday’s session, AgEagle Aerial Systems Inc. (AMEX:UAVS) marked $0.35 per share, down from $0.36 in the previous session.
-While AgEagle Aerial Systems Inc. has underperformed by -2.78%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, UAVS fell by -80.23%, with highs and lows ranging from $1.94 to $0.36, whereas the simple moving average fell by -49.26% in the last 200 days.
+AgEagle Aerial Systems Inc. (AMEX:UAVS) marked $0.31 per share on Wednesday, down from a previous closing price of $0.31.
+While AgEagle Aerial Systems Inc. has underperformed by -1.08%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, UAVS fell by -80.86%, with highs and lows ranging from $1.79 to $0.31, whereas the simple moving average fell by -54.15% in the last 200 days.

 5 Undervalued Stocks For 2023